-To help you benchmark your online sales performance against your peers, we've summarized the top trends we've seen across key eCommerce verticals during the covid-19 crisis, focusing on March, April and May 2020.
+To help you benchmark your online sales performance against your peers, we’ve summarized the top trends we’ve seen across key eCommerce verticals during the covid-19 crisis, focusing on March, April and May 2020.

-We looked at the impact of Covid-19 on 278 Fresh Relevance clients in a variety of industries:
+We looked at the impact of Coronavirus on eCommerce – specifically on 278 Fresh Relevance clients in a variety of industries:

 Looking at the pandemic’s impact on eCommerce revenue, we noticed that despite a slight dip at the beginning of March, throughout the rest of the month sales grew.
-Since then, throughout April there has been a further rise in sales, although the incline is less steep, growing more gradually to sit at 147%, as consumers have adapted to their new routines and shifted their focus to online retailers rather than brick-and-mortar stores.
+Since then, throughout April and May there has been a further rise in sales, although the incline is less steep, growing more gradually to sit at 159%, as consumers have adapted to their new routines and shifted their focus to online retailers rather than brick-and-mortar stores.

 Trends by industry

 New social distancing measures have had varying impacts on different industries which operate online.
-The following trends can be seen for the industries analysed:
+The following trends can be seen for the industries analyzed:

 Average revenue impact is calculated by adding all the revenue impacts seen by the sampled businesses together, and then dividing them by that sample size.
 If a small number of businesses are seeing revenue much higher or much lower than the majority, this can influence the average by bringing it up or down respectively.
 Whilst this accurately reflects the situation, the median can also be examined to identify revenue impacts without the influence of outliers.
 The median is the midpoint in the dataset, and can be a better indicator of what revenue impact the majority of businesses will be seeing.

-Retail saw a significant rise in revenue throughout March, growing to 160% by the end of the month.
-April saw retail sales level out to stay between 160-170% of what they had been at the beginning of March.
+Online shopping within retail saw a significant rise in revenue throughout March, growing to 160% by the end of the month.
+April and May saw retail sales level out to stay between 160-180% of what they had been at the beginning of March.

 The median, as seen below, when compared to the mean however, highlights that this average is high as it has been brought up by certain businesses performing extremely well throughout the changes brought on by the Covid-19 social measures.
-In looking at the median, it is clear that a lot of businesses have seen their sales stay stable, and as lockdown measures have been loosened, even grow slightly with the median at the end of April being 116% normal revenue.
-To cast further light on which verticals within retail are performing better, with customers making more online purchases, in the next section we will break down revenue impact within retail further.
+In looking at the median, it is clear that a lot of businesses have seen their sales stay stable, and as lockdown measures have been loosened, even grow slightly with the median at the end of May being 131% normal revenue.
+To uncover which verticals within retail are performing better, with customers making more online purchases, in the next section we will break down revenue impact within retail further.

-The travel industry has been heavily impacted during March and April 2020 due to restrictions being placed on movement.
+The travel industry has been heavily impacted from March to May 2020 due to restrictions being placed on movement.
 During March sales fell on average to as low as 10% of sales at the beginning of the month.

-Throughout April, there has been a slight increase to as much as 33% of normal sales, with this growing even further to as high as 66% in May.
+Throughout April, there was a slight increase to as much as 33% of normal sales, with this growing even further to as high as 66% in May.
 The median has remained lower at between 6%-10%.
 This suggests that certain businesses within the travel industry have managed to adapt and tailor their offering to the current situation as time has gone on, but for the majority there has been no change in the past month.
 The average revenue has been growing steadily, as consumers start to plan ahead and book travel for later in 2020 and into 2021.

 Similarly, attractions and experiences have seen a sharp decrease in sales as a result of social distancing measures.
-Revenue had dropped to 12% in March, and throughout April has remained between 15%-18%.
+Revenue had dropped to 12% in March, and throughout April remained between 15%-18%.
 In May it grew as high as 23%, showing a slow but steady increase.

-The online media industry, despite an initial decrease in revenue, has seen their average sales soar to as high as 208% during April 2020, with revenue at the end of May being at 241%.
+The online media industry, despite an initial decrease in revenue, has seen their average sales soar to as high as 365%, with revenue at the end of May being at 241%.
 The online media industry has shown a less steady revenue progression and has seen more spikes, over all in a positive trend.